php-http/documentation/integrations/symfony-bundle.rst

 Plugins
 ```````

-You can configure the clients with plugins.
-You can choose to use a built in plugin in the ``php-http/plugins`` package or provide a plugin of your own.
-The order of the specified plugin does matter.
+Clients can have plugins.
+Generic plugins from ``php-http/plugins`` (e.g. retry or redirect) can be configured globally.
+You can tell the client which of those plugins to use, as well as custom plugins that you configured a service for.

+Additionally you can configure any of the ``php-http/plugins`` specifically on a client.
+For some plugins this is the only place where they can be configured.
+The order in which you specify the plugins **does** matter.

 .. code-block:: yaml